h2oai/dai-deployment-examples/sagemaker-mojo-mli/README.md

 Create the appropriate model and endpoint on Sagemaker, using the inference image and model artifacts.
 You can check that the endpoint is available with `aws sagemaker list-endpoints`.

+See the `examples` directory for examples of making a request to Sagemaker.